rickscode/bit-trade/README .md

 # Bit-Trade: Autonomous Crypto Trading Agent

-> MVP a fully automated trading research system powered by LLMs.
+> MVP a fully automated trading research system powered by deep learning and fine-tuned LLMs.
 Designed to **think, act, evaluate, and adapt** — without human intervention.

 ---

 ## Project Goal

 To build an agentic system that:
-- **Thinks**: Uses LLMs to generate math trading strategies
+- **Thinks**: Uses deep learning to generate math trading strategies
 - **Acts**: Applies and backtests the strategy using historical market data
 - **Evaluates**: Judges performance and determines viability
 - **Adapts**: Learns, saves, or regenerates strategies based on results